Frequently Asked Questions

 Magnetic flux, represented by the greek letter phi, is a measure of the quantity of magnetism, taking account of the strength and the extent of a magnetic field.
 The SI unit of magnetic flux is the weber (in derived units: volt-seconds), and the unit of magnetic flux density is the weber per square meter or tesla.

-The flux through an element of area perpendicular to the direction of magnetic field is given by the product of the magnetic field density and the area element.
+The flux through an element of area perpendicular to the direction of the magnetic field is given by the product of the magnetic field density and the area element.
 More generally, magnetic flux is defined by a scalar product of the magnetic field density and the area element vector.
 Gauss's law for magnetism, which is one of the four Maxwell's equations, states that the total magnetic flux through a closed surface is zero.
 This law is a consequence of the empirical observation that magnetic monopoles do not exist or are not measurable.